 The truth is that both sides are technically correct here.

-The average cost of a basic, single-car attached garage is between $8,000 and $15,000, with two-car options starting at around $15,000.
-However, if you do have to replace entire walls or otherwise rework any aspect of your property’s structure, you can tack anywhere from $5,000 – $10,000 on top of that price.
+The average cost of a basic, single-car attached garage is between $8,000 and $15,000 in cost to build, with two-car options starting at around $15,000 in cost to build.
+However, if you do have to replace entire walls or otherwise rework any aspect of your property’s structure, you can tack anywhere from $5,000 – $10,000 in cost to build on top of that price.

 When you build a detached garage, however, your costs will vary greatly depending on which option you go for.

-Build the entire structure from scratch using raw materials, and you’re looking at $19,600 to $28,200 though it’s entirely possible to buy a pre-made detached garage kit for under $6,000 and do all the work yourself.
+Build the entire structure from scratch using raw materials, and you’re looking at $19,600 to $28,200 in cost to build though it’s entirely possible to buy a pre-made detached garage kit for under $6,000 and do all the work yourself.
 With the latter option, your only other main expense may be laying a foundation, which for this kind of project should cost no more than $2,000.

 It’s also worth considering the cost of powering your detached garage.
 With an attached garage, you can utilize your home’s existing power supply, an option that should require very little extra work, yet if you go detached, you may have to pay an electrician to carry out extensive wiring work.
 Of course, you can ignore this cost if you simply don’t add any power source, but if you want electric doors, and especially if you’re planning to use your garage as a workshop area, some form of electricity will be essential.